Peter Cullen

-Peter Claver Cullen (born July 28, 1941) is a Canadian voice actor.
+Peter Claver Cullen (July 28, 1941 – August 26, 2026) was a Canadian–American voice actor.
 He voiced Optimus Prime in the original 1980s Transformers animated series, later returning to the role in Transformers media in 2007, starting with the first live-action film.
-He has also voiced many other characters across a wide variety of popular media, including Eeyore in the Winnie the Pooh franchise, Monterey Jack in Chip 'n Dale: Rescue Rangers, the first voice of KARR in Knight Rider and the vocalizations of the title character in Predator.
+He also voiced many other characters across a wide variety of popular media, including Eeyore in the Winnie the Pooh franchise, Monterey Jack in Chip 'n Dale: Rescue Rangers, the first voice of KARR in Knight Rider and the vocalizations of the title character in Predator.
+He also voiced Thaedus in the animated series Invincible.

-He was presented with a Lifetime Achievement Award by the National Academy of Television Arts and Sciences in 2023 as part of the 2nd Children's and Family Emmy Awards.
+Cullen was presented with a Lifetime Achievement Award by the National Academy of Television Arts and Sciences in 2023 as part of the 2nd Children's and Family Emmy Awards.

 Early life

+Peter Claver Cullen was born on July 28, 1941 in Montreal, Quebec, Canada.
+His father Henry Laurence Cullen (1905 – 1971) was from Boston, Massachusetts and his mother Muriel Margaret (née McCann) Cullen (1907 – 1973) was from Providence, Rhode Island and also grew up in Yonkers and New York City.
+Cullen's family was of Irish descent, and he had three siblings.
+Cullen's father was the founder and President of Canadian Overseas Paper Company, Ltd and also served as Senior Vice President and director of the International Paper Sales Company.
+His mother was a graduate of the American Academy of Dramatic Arts.
+His maternal grandfather was Alfred W. McCann who was a muckraking journalist.

-Cullen was born on July 28, 1941, in Montreal, Quebec, to American parents Henry and Muriel (née McCann) Cullen.
-He is of Irish descent.
-He has three siblings: Michaela, Sonny, and Larry.
-He is a member of the first graduating class of the National Theatre School of Canada, which he graduated in 1963.
-His brother, Larry Cullen, was a retired captain in the United States Marine Corps, and helped inspire the voice of Optimus Prime.
+Cullen spent his early childhood living in Montreal.
+Growing up, he spent his summers on his aunts farm in New York.
+He said he used to imitate the animals while working there on the farm and also used to imitate his teachers at school.
+Cullen's family later moved to Kingston, Ontario where he attended Regiopolis-Notre Dame Catholic High School.
+He was part of the first graduating class of the National Theatre School of Canada, completing his studies in 1963.
+His brother, Larry Cullen, a retired captain in the United States Marine Corps, helped inspire Cullen's later voice performance as Optimus Prime.